afrid0315/aws-azure-devops-interview_questions/README.md

-# AWS, Azure, Kubernetes, and other DevOps Interview Q/A available separately in respective folders readme files...
+# AWS, Azure, Kubernetes, Jenkins, Docker and other DevOps Interview Q/A available separately in respective folders readme files...